-You likely want to lend the startup as much money as possible during their Series A, B, C, D funding etc., because chances are high Sequoia, Accel, DFJ and other venture capital firms will throw money at the startup in future rounds, thereby ensuring you'll get paid back.
+You likely want to lend the startup as much money as possible during their Series A, B, C, D funding.
+Because chances are high Sequoia, Accel, DFJ and other venture capital firms will throw money at the startup in future rounds, thereby ensuring you'll get paid back.

 This is very similar to “the greater fool” approach to investing.
 It's just that such fools are worth hundreds of millions of dollars each.
 Sure, such investors do their tremendous due diligence for you with tons of money and connections behind to support a company.

 The venture debt investor must therefore properly ascertain market conditions, the company's business model, the quality of investors behind the startup, and the likelihood that more funding will take place.

 The two main problems for venture debt funds is that it might be too small to be significant and the startup might be too in demand to accept the venture debt fund's money.